COVID-19 vaccination drive needs to be taken door-to-door now: PM | Law-Order

 He said Diwali is being celebrated after the important milestone of administering 1 billion doses and people should move forward with the resolve that they would celebrate Christmas after achieving new goals.

-Immediately after returning from his visit to Italy and Glasgow to attend the G20 and COP 26 meetings, the prime minister held the review meeting which included officials of districts with less than 50 percent coverage of the first dose and low coverage of the second dose of Covid vaccine.
+Immediately after returning from his visit to Italy and Glasgow to attend the G20 and COP 26 meetings, the prime minister held the review meeting which included officials of districts with less than 50 per cent coverage of the first dose and low coverage of the second dose of Covid vaccine.
 During the meeting, the district magistrates gave an account of the issues and challenges being faced in their districts, which has resulted in low vaccination coverage, the Prime Minister's Office said in a statement.
-They highlighted issues like rumors resulting in vaccine hesitancy, difficult terrain, challenges created due to prevailing weather conditions in recent months, it said.
-The officials also presented an account of the steps that have been taken by them till now to overcome these challenges and also shared good practices adopted by them which has led to increased coverage.
+They highlighted issues like rumours resulting in vaccine hesitancy, difficult terrain, and challenges created due to prevailing weather conditions in recent months, it said.
+The officials also presented an account of the steps that have been taken by them till now to overcome these challenges and also shared good practises adopted by them which has led to increase in coverage.

 During the interaction, the prime minister also discussed the issue of vaccine hesitancy and the local factors behind it in detail.
-He discussed a wide array of ideas that can be implemented for ensuring 100 percent vaccination coverage in these districts.
-Modi spoke about maximizing community engagement through religious and community leaders, the statement said.
-He exhorted all officials to ensure that the country widens its vaccination coverage by the end of the year and enters the new year with renewed self-belief and confidence.
+He discussed a wide array of ideas that can be implemented for ensuring 100 per cent vaccination coverage in these districts.
+Modi spoke about maximising community engagement through religious and community leaders, the statement said.
+He exhorted all officials to ensure that the country widens its vaccination coverage by the end of the year and enters the new year with renewed self belief and confidence.

 At the meeting, the Union Health Secretary gave an overview of the vaccination coverage in the country and also an account of balance vaccine dose availability in the states.